kirby-deprecated-plugins/kirby-component-kit/docs/component.md

 By default your components are saved in `site/components`.

+## Reasons to use a component approach

+To have different files bundled together as a component have many benefits.

+- If you delete a component, all the files that belong to it will be deleted as well.
+- No more jumping around to find the files you need to the thing you are creating.
+All you need is in the component folder.

 ## Simple example

 A very basic example with just a few files and folders.